Published Thu Apr 26, 2018 | Posted in On Writing | By Linda Jenkinson |

 - “I call for the immediate dismissal of the pedant on your staff (who chases split infinitives).
 It is of no consequence whether he decides to go quickly or to quickly go.” —George Bernard Shaw

 - “From now on, ending a sentence with a preposition is something up with which I shall not put.” —Winston Churchill

 Carl Sandburg has the final word of advice that every editor should scratch into his/her desk, “Beware of advice—even this.”

-You could get the last word though.
+Want the last word?
 Please share your favorite author quote in the comments below.

 Please share your thoughts in the comments below.

 This thread has been closed from taking new comments.